bbhunter/10degres_hugo/content/posts/steganography.md

 ## Example

-A good old example of steganography is the famous letter of Georges Sand to Alfred de Musset.
+A good old example of steganography is the famous [letter of Georges Sand to Alfred de Musset](http://5ko.free.fr/fr/sand.html)(FR).
-The original text looks like a lovely letter but you only read even lines, a porn text appears (see [this link](http://5ko.free.fr/fr/sand.html) (FR)).
+The original text looks like a lovely letter but you only read even lines, a porn text appears.
 If you don't know that you won't be able to see how Georges Sand was horny :)

 ## Least Significant Bit